Lehtiz/Avatar-service/readme.md

-realXtend Tundra 1.0.8 compatible Avatar service
+realXtend Tundra 1.0.8 compatible Avatar Service
 ================================================

 Avatar Service is a way for users to customize the appearance of their avatars using a simple web interface.